 Intermittent Fasting vs Calorie Restriction

 As people wanted to live a longer and healthier life, different eating patterns have been studied to determine which work best.
-It is no longer just about losing weight, but people are now looking to the health and aging benefits of eating habits.
+It is no longer just about losing weight, but people are now looking to the health and ageing benefits of eating habits.

 The new approaches to losing weight can sometimes be confusing.
 With the different diets introduced, which one could be the most effective?